signalfx/gdi-specification/specification/configuration.md

 repositories.
 Components that can be configured with environment variables MUST support configuration of these variables using environment variables.
-Any component that cannot be configured with environment variables MUST support configuration of these variables using an alternate method and that method MUST be defined in a section below (see the [Real User Monitoring Libraries section](#real-user-monitoring-libraries) as an example).
+Any component that cannot be configured with environment variables MUST support configuration of these variables using an alternate method.
 Any component MAY support configuration of these variables by additional methods.

 GDI repositories MUST adopt stable and SHOULD adopt experimental configuration